 It is completely natural for excitement to fade after the initial few months of a relationship.
 The thrill of newfound physical intimacy can be tricky to maintain as the months and years of monogamy wear on.

-While you and your partner of course grow closer and develop a meaningful emotional connection, that intimacy can come with a price.
-The bond we form at the beginning of a relationship is often based on a passionate physical connection and emotional distance.
-That distance allows us to fill in the gaps with a fantasy that fades as reality creeps in.
+While you and your partner develop a deeper, more meaningful emotional connection over time, that closeness can come with a price.
+The bond we form at the beginning of a relationship is often based on a strong physical attraction and emotional distance.
+That distance allows us to fill in the gaps with a fantasy that fades as day-to-day reality creeps in.